← Projects

 What I took from it

 The main lesson was that valuation is a conversation between mechanics and reality.
 The mechanics matter.
 They impose discipline.
-But they only become useful when the business is understood well enough for the assumptions to carry weight.
+But they only become useful when the business is understood well enough for the assumptions to carry weight, and they only matter operationally when someone is on the other side of the close making the assumptions come true.

-This project forced the work closer to the machinery: imperfect information, moving assumptions, operational detail, buyer incentives, and the need to explain a view without hiding behind the spreadsheet.
+This project forced the work closer to the machinery: imperfect information, moving assumptions, operational detail, buyer incentives, the framework that takes a model from valuation to negotiation, and the connective tissue between a modeled synergy and a realized one.
 That is the part worth sharing.